Chandel district: History

 In 1974, the Chandel district was formed under the name "Tengnoupal district".
-In 1983, the name was changed to Chandel district, as the district headquarters were located at Chandel.
+In 1983, the name was changed to Chandel district, as the district headquarters was located at Chandel.
 In December 2016, the present-day Tengnoupal district was split from the Chandel district.

 Economy

 In 2006 the Ministry of Panchayati Raj named Chandel as one of the country's 250 most backward districts (out of a total of 640).
 It was then one of the three districts in Manipur receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Demographics

-According to the 2011 census Chandel district has a population of 85,072.
+According to the 2011 census Chandel district has a population of 144,182.
 This gives it a ranking of 602nd in India (out of a total of 640).
 The district has a population density of 43 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 21.72%.
 Chandel has a sex ratio of 932 females for every 1000 males, and a literacy rate of 70.85%.
+The tribal composition of the district in 2011 is as below:

+After the separation of Tengnoupal district 2016, the residual district has a population of 85,072, which is entirely rural. it has a sex ratio of 921 females per 1000 males.
+Scheduled Castes and Scheduled Tribes made up 0.09% and 92.56% of the population respectively.